nebulka1/rvvm-rs/README.md

-# rvvm
+# rvvm [WIP]

-Rust bindings to the RVVM's public api
+Safe Rust bindings to the RVVM's public API